deltachat/deltachat-pages/en/help.md

 ## Which standards are used for end-to-end-encryption.

-OpenPGP.
-Key transport is done via Autocrypt. -
+- OpenPGP.
+Key transport is done via [Autocrypt](https://autocrypt.org).

 ## Can I re-use by existing private key?